Zeynepsude5/MistralOCR/README.md

 To create an API key:
 - Go to https://console.mistral.ai/api-keys
-- Create account/sign in
+- Sign up or log in to your account
-- Create new key
+- Create a new API key
 - Copy the generated API key

 Create .env file